 With this method, the baking soda comes in contact with every part of the shoe, and the bacteria that cause the odor have nowhere to hide.
 In the morning, tap out the baking soda before wearing the shoes, or you'll leave a white powdery trail.
 This method works well with cloth shoes, but be cautious about using baking soda directly in shoes made from leather and suede buildup of baking soda can cause these shoes to become brittle.
 With suede and leather shoes, you are better off using the next method, baking soda sachets.

 Method 2: Make Baking Soda Sachets for Your Shoes

 Tennis shoes, sneakers, and walking shoes used for exercising are especially prone to collecting odors.
 To minimize shoe odors, after each wearing, put a sachet of baking soda inside each of the shoes to absorb the odors until you're ready to wear them again.

 To make the sachets, just wrap up some baking soda in a small piece of cloth and tie it with ribbon or string.
 You'll have your own homemade sachet to use in your shoes.
-If you wish, you can add a few drops of essential oil, such as lavendar, to help add a pleasant fragrance as the baking soda is performing its odor-removal work.
+If you wish, you can add a few drops of essential oil, such as lavender, to help add a pleasant fragrance as the baking soda is performing its odor-removal work.